Blue Jays granted exemption to train in Toronto

 Players are to take private charter flights to Toronto this weekend.
 Each will need two negative tests before getting on the plane, and each will then be tested every day.

 MLB required an exemption to a requirement that anyone entering Canada for nonessential reasons must self-isolate for 14 days.
-The U.S.-Canada border remains closed to nonessential travel until at least July 21, two or three days before opening day.
-The border is expected to be closed well beyond then.
+The U.S.-Canada border remains closed to nonessential travel until at least July 21.

+Burelle said MLB is offering ”robust measures to mitigate the risk of importation and spread of COVID-19 in Canada.”
+She said Toronto Public Health and Ontario Public Health also support the proposed risk mitigation measures.

+”Based on these factors, the Government of Canada has issued an exemption to the mandatory isolation order on national interest grounds for team members and staff of the MLB,” she said.

 ”We do have a plan for that,” Shapiro said of the regular season. ”We still have some areas to address.
 I would say we’re 80% of the way there with pure public health issues, but then there are travel-related issues.”